epiforecasts/covid.german.forecasts/paper/paper.md

 #### Crowd forecast

-##### General outline

-The [`EpiExpert`](https://cmmid-lshtm.shinyapps.io/crowd-forecast/) model is an ensemble of crowd opinion.

-> [name=sam] I would suggest describing the model without a random name and then saying here after (and in official submissions) as `EpiExpert`.

-##### Contributors

-Participants were recruited mostly within the Centre of Mathematical Modeling of Infectious Diseases within the London School of Hygiene and Tropical Medicine, but participants were also invited personnaly or via social media to submit predictions.
-Recruiting participants was one of the major challenges of this crowd-forecasting effort.
-In the beginning we often only had about three respondents, the average number of participants was X.
+Crowd forecasts were formed as an ensemble of crowd opinion.
+Participants were recruited mostly within the Centre of Mathematical Modeling of Infectious Diseases within the London School of Hygiene and Tropical Medicine, but participants were also invited personally or via social media to submit predictions.
-> [name=nikosbosse]
-> - Maybe we want to actually have a figure that shows the number of participants over time? scoringutils has one :)
-> - maybe we just omit the expert and non-expert thing here?

-> [name=sam] Yes but I would put it in the SI.
-No discussion of challenges in the methods that is for discussion.
-Number of respondents etc to results.

 ##### Collection

-Participants were asked to make forecasts using a [shiny application](https://cmmid-lshtm.shinyapps.io/crowd-forecast/).
-In the application they could select a predictive distribution (the default was log-normal) and adjust the median and the width of the uncertainty by either dragging points or providing numerical values.
+Participants were asked to make forecasts using a web application (https://cmmid-lshtm.shinyapps.io/crowd-forecast/) built using the shiny R package (cite shiny) and available in the `crowdforecaster` R package (cite crowdforecaster).
+In the application they could select a predictive distribution, with the default being log-normal, and adjust the median and the width of the uncertainty by either interacting with a figure showing their forecast or providing numerical values.
 The baseline shown was a repetition of the last known observation with some constant uncertainty around it based on changes observed in the data in the previous four weeks.
-After noticing some forecasters keeping the uncertainty constant, we forced participants to increase uncertainty with increasing forecast horizon.
-Users could toggle between a logarithmic and linear view and could access some additional information provided by [ourworldindata](https://ourworldindata.org) such as information about case fatality rates or the number of tests performed.
+We required that participants submitted forecasts with uncertainty that increased over time.
+Our interface also allowed users to view the observed data, and their forecasts, using a log scale and presented additional contextual COVID-19 data sourced from our world in data (cite ourworldindata).
+These data included notifications of both test positive COVID-19 cases and COVID-19 linked deaths, case fatality rates and the number of COVID-19 tests though the availability of this data evolved over the study period.

 ##### Processing

-- we only kept the latest forecast if someone submitted multiple times
-- we removed information about the exact time of the forecast
-- We used the predictive distribution to obtain a set of 23 quantiles.

-> [name=nikosbosse]
-> In the beginning we hadn't really thought about inclusion criteria so I sometimes randomly kicked people out who looked like nut jobs?
-I guess we just agree I was a bad scientist and don't speak of this again?

-> [name=sam] Ad-hoc inclusion criteria based on the authors assessment of the validitiy of the forecast submission (and discuss as limitation + further work).
->
-##### Ensembling

-Forecasts were aggregated using a quantile-wise mean of all eligible forecasts.
-Forecasts were deemed eligible if at least two targets were predicted.
-> [name=nikosbosse] could also think about comparing other ensemble techniques, but I guess it is a good idea to stick to what we have submitted for now?
-> Maybe a reference to a source why we have used a mean ensemble?

-> [name=sam] I think I would put this in the further work and evaluted later?
-Then give a citation and justification for our choice here.
+Forecasts were downloaded, cleaned and processed every week for submission.
+If a forecaster had submitted multiple predictions for a single target, only the latest submission was kept.
+Some personal information (like the exact time of the forecast) was removed.
+Information on the chosen distribution as well as the parameters for median and width were used to obtain a set of 23 quantiles from that distribution.
+Forecasts from all eligible forecasters were then aggregated using an unweighted quantile-wise mean.
+In the beginning, inclusion was decided based on the authors' ad-hoc assessment of the validitiy of the forecast submission.
+Almost all forecasts were kept if they weren't clearly a result of someone experimenting with the app.
+From XX we based inclusion on the criterion that a forecaster submitted forecasts for at least two targets.

 ### Forecast submission